 The Scots Hotel (B,L,D)

 Hear the perspective of an Israeli Arab Christian on the way to Nazareth, where we visit the Basilica of the Annunciation, one of the largest churches in the Middle East.
-On an excursion to the mountaintop village of Beit Jann, discover the secretive traditions of the Druze, and enjoy lunch with a Druze family in their home.
-Travel towards the Mediterranean coast this afternoon, and explore picturesque Jaffa, a strategic port town dating back to the Bronze Age.
+On an excursion to the mountaintop village of Beit Jann, discover the secretive traditions of the Druze people, and enjoy lunch with a Druze family in their home.
+Travel toward the Mediterranean coast this afternoon, and explore picturesque Jaffa, a strategic port town dating back to the Bronze Age.
 The bustling city of Tel Aviv is our home for tonight.
 Enjoy dinner here on your own.

 Dan Tel Aviv Hotel (B,L)

 Dan Tel Aviv Hotel (B,D; B)

 Aziz Abu Sarah

 Named a 2011 National Geographic Emerging Explorer for his groundbreaking work as a cultural educator, Aziz Abu Sarah has dedicated his life to bringing Israelis and Palestinians together to find common ground, build mutual understanding, and forge lasting relationships.
 He has spoken in hundreds of churches, synagogues, and mosques, before both the European Parliament and the United Nations, and at many universities on the Israeli-Palestinian conflict, peace, reconciliation, and interfaith dialogue.
 He is co-executive director of George Mason University’s Center for World Religions, Diplomacy and Conflict Resolution.

 Price is per person, double occupancy.
 For a single room, add $2,395 in 2018.
 Airfare to/from Tel Aviv is not included in the expedition cost.